-The report must include, in addition to the 8000 word count, an annex containing 1-2 pieces of evidence per grading cluster: a minimum of six pieces and a maximum of twelve pieces of evidence.
+The report must include, in addition to the 8000 word count, an annex containing 1-2 pieces of evidence per grading cluster; Modelling Practice 1 should have 1-2 pieces of evidence for each of the systems approaches being deployed in the work-based project: a minimum of six pieces and a maximum of sixteen pieces of evidence.
 The annex provides evidence of competent practice of each of the grading clusters assessed through the Work-based Project Report with Presentation.
-The evidence in the annex must include at least one system model.
+The evidence in the annex must include at least one system model for each system approach employed.